 The delivery of our entrees (Kona kanpachi and filet mignon, again a balance of land and sea) drew our attention back to the table.
 The entrees were showstoppers.
 The kanpachi, flawlessly seared, was served with shrimp, hapa rice, green papaya salad, peanuts, and green coconut curry.
 And as far as filet mignons go, this one was tops.

 Montage Kapalua Bay culinary delights don’t end at Cane and Canoe.
-The resort also boasts its very own luau- The Beach Club Luau, which features a family-style, three-course authentic Hawaiian menu crafted by Montage executive chef Eric Faivre.
+The resort also boasts its very own luau- The Sunset Luau, which features a family-style, three-course authentic Hawaiian menu crafted by Montage executive chef Eric Faivre.
 The luau features traditional and reimagined Hawaiian cuisine- from classic kalua pig to an inventive kalo (taro) hummus.
 The culinary pleasures even extend to the sea- at The Cliff House venue.
 Perched above crystalline waters, the Cliff House plays hosts to a smatter of food and beverage events, namely, the pop-up Champagne Hale, where guests can enjoy a menu of champagne paired with a variety of light bites and desserts.

 Cane and Canoe is open daily for breakfast from 7 am to 11 am and dinner from 5:30 pm to 9 pm.